Short Term Residence Permit

 ⦁ Foreigners who are stateless (Determined by the Director of the Immigration Department)

-⦁ Foreigners who are under 18 years old and live with their parent or guardian
+⦁ Foreigners who are < 18 years old and live with their parent or guardian

-⦁ Foreigners older than 18 years old who live with their parent or guardian who are either citizens or have a legal permission to stay in the country or who are mentally or at least 50% physically handicapped
+⦁ Foreigners who are > 18 years old who live with their parent or guardian who are either citizens or have a legal permission to stay in the country or who are mentally or at least 50% physically handicapped

 ⦁ Foreigners exempt from residence permit as per the agreements signed by the TRNC